 Drugged Driving Cases Get Worse If They Go to Trial

 A DUID might actually be easier to defend at trial compared to traditional DUI for a few reasons.
 First, there is no blood-alcohol level to test for.
 For alcohol impairment, the legal limit of .08 blood alcohol content is the benchmark that is tested for with the use of a breathalyzer.
 In a drug-related impaired driving case, there’s no such number or level.
 That means, drug impairment isn’t readily quantifiable.

 This is why the statutes generalize impaired driving on controlled substances as any amount that impairs the driver’s ability to drive safely.
 This is harder for prosecutors to prove that a driver was unable to drive safely without a standard limit set.

 Drunk driving is a serious offense in Missouri.
 If you are caught driving under the influence of alcohol or drugs, you will face serious consequences.
 These include jail time, fines, and a loss of your driver’s license.
 If you cause an accident while driving under the influence, you may be sued for damages.

 To avoid these consequences, it is best to avoid driving while under the influence of alcohol or drugs.
 If you must drink, make sure to have a designated driver.
 If you are taking prescription medications, be sure to check with your doctor before operating a vehicle.

 If you do find yourself in a situation where you’re caught driving under the influence, you must seek the help of a DUI attorney in St. Louis.

-Wayne Schoeneberg offers the services of an experienced DUI attorney in St. Louis, Missouri who can help you with your DUI or DUID case.
+Wayne Schoeneberg offers the services of an experienced DUI attorney in St. Charles, Missouri who can help you with your DUI or DUID case.
 Schedule your appointment with our attorney today!